kendraio/kendraio-app/docs/workflow/cloud.rst

-Workflow Cloud
+Flow Cloud
 ==============

-Workflows can be downloaded from the Workflow Cloud.
+Flows can be downloaded from the Flow Cloud.

-These workflows are not specific to any adapter.
+These Flows are not specific to any adapter.

 This section is under active development and likely to change.